azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Create Event Hub blade fields display the previously mentioned settings.](media/image41.png 'Create Event Hub blade')

 6. Repeat steps listed 5 to create another Event Hub.
 This one will store messages for archival and be processed by Stream Analytics.
 Name it awchathub2.
+If you select the **Event Hubs** menu item to display the list of event hubs, you should see the following:

     ![Showing the Event Hubs created. awhotel is circled.](media/2019-03-20-17-01-42.png "Event Hubs created")